A solution to the S8 tension through neutrino-dark matter interactions: Supplementary Information

-This is important because small-scale suppression of the matter power spectrum is expected to impact the distribution of low-mass DM halos and dwarf galaxies around the Milky Way~\cite{Boehm:2014vja,Akita:2023yga,Crumrine:2024sdn}.
+This is important because small-scale suppression of the matter power spectrum is expected to impact the distribution of low-mass DM halos and dwarf galaxies around the Milky Way~\cite{Boehm:2014vja,Akita:2023yga,Crumrine:2024sdn}; cf. also bounds obtained based on galaxy luminosity function~\cite{Mosbech:2022nkk} and Lyman-$\alpha$ observations~\cite{Hooper:2021rjc}.
 The faintest observed dwarf galaxies correspond to wavenumbers of $k \sim 10-100~h/\textrm{Mpc}$, which goes beyond the typical constraining power of WL data.
-At these small scales, the suppression of the matter power spectrum could surpass that at larger scales for fixed $\rm{u}_{\nu\rm{DM}}$, potentially leading to strong bounds on the $\nu$DM interaction strength.
-However, the relevant modes enter the horizon at early times and are primarily affected by $\nu$DM interactions at redshifts of $z \gtrsim 10^6$~\cite{Crumrine:2024sdn}, which may differ from the lower redshifts where the dominant effect on WL and CMB data is expected.
+At these small scales, the suppression of the matter power spectrum could surpass that at larger scales for fixed $u_{\nu\rm{DM}}$, potentially leading to strong bounds on the $\nu$DM interaction strength.
+However, the relevant modes enter the horizon at early times and are primarily affected by $\nu$DM interactions at redshifts of $z \gtrsim 10^6$~\cite{Crumrine:2024sdn}, which may differ from the lower redshifts where the dominant effect on WL and CMB data is expected; cf. recent discussion of such fits for redshift-limited $\nu$DM interactions~\cite{Trojanowski:2025oro}.
 Further investigation is needed to fully assess the constraining power of dwarf galaxy observations, especially considering potential systematic uncertainties related to their luminosity function and other astrophysical factors.